 We offer participation in broad-based retirement, health and welfare plans to all of our employees.
 We currently maintain a retirement plan intended to provide benefits under section 401(k) of the Internal Revenue Code, under which employees, including our Named Executive Officers, are allowed to contribute portions of their base compensation to a tax-qualified retirement account and receive discretionary matching contributions.
-In fiscal year 2019, matching contributions were made to participating employees equal to 50% of the employee's deferral up to 4% of the employee's compensation, subject to applicable nondiscrimination limitations imposed by the Internal Revenue Code.
-During fiscal year 2019, only Mr. Ezzell participated in our retirement plan.
+In fiscal year 2018 matching contributions were made to participating employees equal to 50% of the employee's deferral up to 4% of the employee's compensation, subject to applicable nondiscrimination limitations imposed by the Internal Revenue Code.
+None of our Named Executive Officers participated in our retirement plan in fiscal year 2018.

-Outstanding Equity Awards at 2019 Fiscal Year-End
+Outstanding Equity Awards at 2018 Fiscal Year-End

-The following table reflects information regarding outstanding equity-based awards held by our Named Executive Officers as of September 30, 2019, which consist exclusively of Class B Units in OneWater LLC.
-All outstanding equity-based awards held by our Named Executive Officers as of September 30, 2019 are included in the table below.
+The following table reflects information regarding outstanding equity-based awards held by our Named Executive Officers as of September 30, 2018, which consist exclusively of Class B Units in OneWater LLC.
+All outstanding equity-based awards held by our Named Executive Officers as of September 30, 2018 are included in the table below.

 Option Awards

-Name Number of Securities Underlying Unexercised Options (#) (Exercisable) Number of Securities Underlying Unexercised Options (#) (Unexercisable) (1) Option Exercise Price (\$)(2) Option Expiration Date (2)
+Name Number of Securities Underlying Unexercised Options (#) Number of Securities Underlying Unexercised Options (#) (Unexercisable) (1) Option Exercise Price (\$)(2) Option Expiration Date (2)

+Name (Exercisable) (Unexercisable)(=) ( \$)(=) Date(=)

 Austin Singleton

 Anthony Aisquith

-Jack Ezzell 758 N/A N/A
+Jack Ezzell 1,010 N/A N/A

-(1) This column reflects the number of Class B Units in OneWater LLC held by the Named Executive Officer that were unvested as of September 30, 2019.
-The 758 Class B Units will vest in substantially equal annual installments on February 19, 2020, 2021 and 2022, subject to the Named Executive Officer's continued employment.
-These units will become 100% vested upon the closing of this offering and will convert into 7,251 OneWater LLC Units in connection with this offering.
+(1) This column reflects the number of Class B Units in OneWater LLC held by the Named Executive Officer that were unvested as of September 30, 2018.
+The 1,010 Class B Units will vest in substantially equal annual installments on February 19, 2019, 2020, 2021 and 2022, subject to the Named Executive Officer's continued employment.
+These units will become 100% vested upon the closing of this offering.